-From the point of view of Malaysia, our payment methods are divided into: Bank TT, Letter of credit (LC), Remittance through a transportation company, or Money changer remittance, a variety of remittance methods.
-Which one is the most suitable for me?
-What about?
+From Malaysia point of view, our payment methods are divided into: Bank TT, Letter of Credit (LC), remittance through a transportation company or money changer remittance.
+There are variety remittance methods selection.
+Which is the most suitable methods for yourself?

-First we must know the two most commonly used remittance models
+First we must know the two most used remittance models.

-Direct Exchange – Transferred directly from Malaysia to China in the name of own company
+Direct Exchange – Transferred directly from Malaysia to China under your own company’s name.

-This model is generally a relatively large-scale import.
-The import documents are imported by their own company and can have import records.
-If the company is to deal with SIRIM, MITI and other issues must be dealt with in this mode.
+This model is generally for a relatively large-scale import.
+The import documents are imported by their own company and they can have the import records.
+If the company is dealing with SIRIM, MITI and other issues, this mode would be the best choice.

-However, if for some industries, there may be many suppliers, and the purchases are all small and varied, it is not appropriate to use this method to send money.
+However, for some industries with many suppliers and the purchases are small and varied, it is not appropriate to use this method.

-This model is generally remittance to the forwarder first, and then the forwarder collects all the customer’s money in one go to China.
-This model is currently the most widely used method.
-The reason is that when freight forwarders collect all the people’s one-time remittances, they can save some bank charges.
+This model generally remittance to the forwarder first, and then the forwarder collects all customer’s money in one go to China.
+This model is currently the most used method.
+The is because when freight forwarders collect all one-time remittances, they can save some bank charges.
 Plus, banks generally give more favourable exchange rates to freight forwarders.

-This approach will be more flexible, and some manufacturers require them to pay RMB to their personal accounts.
-This requires the use of this model to send money.
+This approach will be more flexible, and some manufacturers require them to pay RMB to their personal accounts in order to send money.